Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Hello, world!
 ```

-Our prototype has the working name of 'harmonic', and is open source.
+Our prototype has the working name of `harmonic`.
+It supports different installation 'planners' (such as the `steam-deck`), can be used as a Rust library, has fine grained logging, and can uninstall a Nix it installed.

+It has no runtime dependencies (though it will try to `sudo` itself if you forget) or build time dependencies (other than Rust/C compilers) and should build trivially inside or outside Nix for x86_64 and aarch64, Linux (`glibc` or `musl` based) and Mac.

+We are currently distributing fully reproducible and hermetic `nix` based **experimental** builds for all supported platforms.
+It is Open Source (LGPL) and written in entirely in Rust.

 You are welcome to explore the code [here](https://github.com/DeterminateSystems/harmonic).
 Don't worry, we're very excited to talk about it at length in a future article.
 Stay tuned for more!

-> We'd be overjoyed if the Nix community adopted the technology in the future, and we've been working with installer contributors like [Solène](https://dataswamp.org/~solene/index.html), [Travis](https://t-ravis.com/), and [Michael](https://github.com/mkenigs) facilitate that.
+> We'd be overjoyed if the Nix community adopted the technology in the future, and we've been working with installer contributors like (alphabetical) [Michael](https://github.com/mkenigs), [Solène](https://dataswamp.org/~solene/index.html), [Théophane](https://github.com/thufschmitt) and [Travis](https://t-ravis.com/) to facilitate that.

 # Conclusion